davide1977/R-Programming/W1-Notes.md

 * **read.csv** is identical to **read.table** except the default separator is a comma, and header is always equal to TRUE

+## Reading Large tables

+How to make your life easier and prevent R from chocking

+* use help page of **read.table** or **read.csv** for hints

+* calculate the memory required to store your dataset : if it's too much stop right here

+* set comment.char = "" is there are no commented lines in the file

+* Use the colClasses argument ! specify this can make **read.table** much faster (x2 fast!) !!
+Of course you have to know the class of each column of your data frame, but, for ex. if every columns of the data set are "numeric", you can just set **colClasses = "numeric"**

+Quick and dirty way to figure out the classes of each column :

+				initial <- read.table("datatable.txt", nrows=100)
+				classes <- sapply(initial, class)
+				tabAll <- read.table("datatable.txt", colClasses = classes)

+* Set **nrows** : this doesn't make R faster, but if you can tell R how many rows there are in the date set this will help with memory usage.
+A mild overstimate is ok (R will read the correct number of rows anyway).
+You can use tool **wc** to calculate number of lines in a file

+### How to calculate memory requirements

+Ex.
+1,5 millions of row and 120 columns.
+Suppose all columns are numeric.
+How many RAM it requires ?

+1,500,000 x 120 x 8 bytes/numeric (8 bytes per numeric object)

+= 1 440 000 000 bytes

+= 1 440 000 000 bytes / 2^20 = 1,373.29 MB = 1.34 GB

+The rule of thumb you'll need as mutch as the double of this RAM to read the table (it will take time, but you'll not run out of memory)

+## Textual Data formats

+**dumping** and **dputing** to save content in text file but not tables.
+This file contains more metadata

+* Unlike tables or csv files , **dump** and **dput** preserve metadata (ex. classes of objects in the dataframe - sacrificing readability), so that another user doesn't have to specify it again

+* Textual formats can work much better with version control programs like git which can only tracks changes meaningfully in text files

+* Text file can be edited

+* Text fle are easier to recover if partially corrupted

+* Text formats adhere to "Unix philosophy"

+* Downside : The format is not very space-efficient

+**dput**  function take an R object and create some code that reconstruct the object in R

+				> y <- data.frame(a = 1, b = "a")

+Print the data frame y that I just created :

+				> y
+				  a b
+				1 1 a
+dput y to print in the stdout the structure (not very useful, only to see th code)

+				> dput(y)
+				structure(list(a = 1, b = structure(1L, .Label = "a", class = "factor")), .Names = c("a",
+				"b"), row.names = c(NA, -1L), class = "data.frame")

+"Normal" use of dput : dput the object to a file:

+				> dput(y, file = "y.R")
+And then read it in R using dget
+				> new.y <- dget("y.R")

+				> new.y
+				  a b
+				1 1 a

+The **dump** function is like the **dput** function but for multiple R objects, and you can read they back using **source**

+Creating objects :

+				> x <- "foo"
+				> y <- data.frame(a = 1, b = "a")

+Pass to **dump** a character vector with the name of the objects and the file where you want to store the objects in

+				> dump(c("x", "y"), file = "data.R")

+you remove variables

+				> rm(x, y)

+Tou read the objects back with **source** and then print them

+				> source("data.R")
+				> y
+				  a b
+				1 1 a
+				> x
+				[1] "foo"
+				>